 Castle-and-moat security models neither account for this increase in attack surface nor effectively obstruct the new avenues that today's hackers are exploiting.

-Zero-trust security models, however, do.
+Zero trust security models, however, do.

-Photo: At Trenton Systems, we're embracing the turning tides of cybersecurity by adhering to zero-trust principles internally and creating servers and workstations with zero-trust architectures in mind.
+Photo: At Trenton Systems, we're embracing the turning tides of cybersecurity by adhering to zero trust principles internally and creating servers and workstations with zero trust architectures in mind.

-Trenton Systems: Developing Computing Solutions with Zero Trust in Mind
+Trenton Systems: Developing Zero Trust Computing Solutions

-Trenton Systems embraces a zero-trust security model by adhering to and continuously implementing zero-trust principles internally.
-We align our efforts with the zero-trust adage of "never trust, always verify," improving our least-privilege access restrictions, macro-segmentation, multi-factor authentication, and network monitoring and analytics processes daily.
+Trenton Systems embraces a zero trust security model by adhering to and continuously implementing zero trust principles internally.
+We align our efforts with the zero trust adage of "never trust, always verify," improving our least-privilege access restrictions, macro-segmentation, multi-factor authentication, and network monitoring and analytics processes daily.

 At the product level as well, we've got our security-conscious customers covered.
-Introduced during the launch of our 3U BAM Server, our system security stack equipped with Intel SGX, Intel PFR, and Intel TME is the ideal computing solution for military and industrial programs, applications, and enterprises adhering to a zero-trust architecture.
+Introduced during the launch of our 3U BAM Server, our system security stack equipped with Intel SGX, Intel PFR, and Intel TME is the ideal computing solution for military and industrial programs, applications, and enterprises adhering to a zero trust architecture.

 Our security stack takes a holistic approach to cybersecurity, protecting hardware, firmware, and software with technologies and protections baked into the CPU, BIOS source code, and other layers of the system stack.
 In addition, our Counterfeit Protection Program (CPP), our comprehensive supply chain security processes and strict revision control procedures, and our made-in-USA promise help ensure that your Trenton server or workstation is protected at the hardware level.